 Finch lived on campus from 1948 to ’51 and became first former client to serve on One Hope United’s Board.

-One Hope United has named its Lake Villa, Illinois, campus after a former resident and current board member Ermit L. Finch.
+One Hope United has named its Lake Villa, Ill., campus after a former resident and current board member Ermit L. Finch.
 The Board of Directors hosted a ceremony to dedicate the Ermit L. Finch Campus at Lake Villa on Friday, April 26, attended by the Board, staff of the campus, friends and family of Finch, and Lake Villa’s Mayor James McDonald.

 Finch was born in Little Rock, Ark., in 1934 to a furniture salesman and homemaker.
 Both parents contracted tuberculosis in the 1940s and went to sanatoriums, after which he saw his father once a week and communicated with his mother, who was sent to New Mexico, only by letter.
 Her death in 1945 precipitated his father’s death less than 30 days later.

 After a short time living and working on his uncle’s farm, where Finch acquired the nickname “Cotton”—the farm’s signature crop—for his white hair, Finch transferred to an Arkansas orphanage where the conditions were difficult and the discipline severe.
 Finch, small for his age, was bullied, and boys were frequently whipped and denied meals.